Lawyer acceptance factor

 |The design of legal products

-In the olden days when hi-fi envy was still a thing, spoddy anorak types would speak of the “wife appreciation factor” — the kind of attributes would see that new pre-amplification gain stage attenuator make it through the door without the missus hitting the roof.
+In the olden days when hi-fi envy was still a thing, spoddy anorak types would speak of the “spouse appreciation factor” — the kind of attributes that would see that new pre-amplification gain-stage attenuator make it through the door without the missus hitting the roof.

-Contrary to received wisdom, and however vigorously they may, as a class, declare themselves proudly prehistoric, lawyers are not universal Luddites, and will hoover up any tech they come across that makes them get where they think they are going faster.
+Contrary to received wisdom, and however proudly they may declare themselves prehistoric, as a class, lawyers are not half as Luddite as they claim.
+They will hoover up any tech they come across that makes them get where they think they are going faster.